jjmontesl/cubetl/doc/guide/cubetl-quickstart.md

 You can define **context properties** using the `-p` command line argument.
 This is useful to pass variables to your ETL process (eg. connection strings, filenames...).

 You can then use these properties in expressions.
-For example, let's take the directory to list from a property:
+For example, let's get the directory to list from a property:

     fs.DirectoryList(path=lambda ctx: ctx.props.get("path", "/")),

-This resolves the path of the directory to list using a lambda expression.
+This resolves the path of the directory to list using a *lambda expression*.
 Expressions are understood by many of CubETL components and allow you to define configuration in terms of context and message values.

 Context properties are a held by a dictionary available through `ctx.props`.
-Here we use the `.get()` method to retrieve a key if it exists, or otherwise return a default value `"/"`.
+Here we use the `.get()` method of a dictionary to retrieve a key if it exists, or otherwise return a default value (`/`).

 We can now run our process for a different directory using: